 Rollout IO - Service Terms and Conditions

 The Agreement shall apply to all Customers of the https://www.rollout.io (the "Site").
 By accessing, browsing or otherwise using any part of the Site the Customer agree to be bound by the Agreement.
 Customer is requested to read the Agreement carefully and to save it.
-If Customer does not agree to all of the terms of the Agreement, Customer should leave the Site and discontinue use of the Services immediately.
+If Customer do not agree to all of the terms of the Agreement, Customer should leave the Site and discontinue use of the Services immediately.

 “App Users” means the final users of the Customer App(s).